ultraschemer-microweb/microweb/README.md

 This approach has some big disadvantages (which I didn't know, yet, how to deal with):

-* Every REST Call on Microweb represents an Authorization Call on KeyCloak, which represents a strong performance penalty.
+* Every REST Call on Microweb represents an Authorization Call on KeyCloak, which represents performance penalty.
+I didn't evaluated how strong is this penalty.
 * Since OpenID authorization, by default, returns only the list of names of authorized resources, resorce naming must be strictly defined, to be useful.
-* Resource features like "URI", under these circunstances become redundant.
+* Resource additional features provided by KeyCloak, like the "URI" resource field, under these circunstances become redundant.

 But, it also has some advantages:

-* Resource configuration and management can be made directly on KeyCloak, on runtime, with imediate results.
+* Resource configuration and management can be made directly on KeyCloak, on runtime, with __imediate__ results.
 * No conflict between different resource management uses is enforced.
 * Complex permission and resource control provided by KeyCloak is readily available as a Microweb feature.